religiosa1/notifier/packages/server/README.md

 Available endpoints are specified in the [routes](./src/routes/) folder.

-Stores information about groups, channels and users in the postgres DB, managed by [drizzle](https://orm.drizzle.team/).
+Stores information about groups, channels and users in the sqlite DB, managed by [drizzle](https://orm.drizzle.team/).
 You can see all of the DB connection methods in the [repositories](./src/repositories/) folder.